Geowan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 9-divide_and_rule  prints the result of POWER divided by DIVIDE, followed by a new line.

 Script 10-love_exponent_breath displays the result of BREATH to the power LOVE

+Script 11-binary_to_decimal converts a number from base 2 to base 10.